forestliurui/twitter_miner/README.md

 There are three source files: twitter_miner.py, server.py and client.py

 twitter_miner.py contains the main parts of required functionality.
-It is responsible for extracting statuses of pre-specified twitter users.
+It is responsible for extracting required number of most recent statuses of pre-specified twitter users and returning the results in required json format.

 server.py makes use of package cherrypy to build a server which could receive requests and then invoke functions in twitter_miner.py to get requested statuses